-Wear eye protection and rubber gloves classified for 1,000 V when carrying out work with a risk of coming into contact with voltage class B (650 V).
+Use protective goggles and rubber gloves classified for 1,000 V when carrying out work with a risk of coming into contact with voltage class B (650 V).

 Avoid cutting the voltage class B (650 V) cable harness at the same time as voltage is on.
-There is a risk of personal injury.
+There is a high risk of an arc occurring that may cause personal injury.

-Wear eye protection and rubber gloves classified for 1,000 V.
+Wear protective goggles and rubber gloves classified for 1,000 V.

-The electric machine always produces power if it starts rotating for any reason, even if the electric drive system is otherwise disconnected.

-Cut off the 24 V system by disconnecting the battery terminals on the 24 V batteries.
-The 24 V battery is located under the driver area and is accessible from outside the vehicle.

-This normally results in the propulsion battery being disconnected.
-This action prevents voltage from the electric machine.

-In order to be sure that there is no residual voltage remaining in the system, wait for 15 minutes.

-If the cable harness for voltage class B must be cut or becomes damaged, and if the 24 V system is not accessible, disconnect the connectors on the propulsion battery.
+- 1. Cut off the 24 V system by disconnecting the battery terminals on the 24 V batteries.
+The 24 V batteries are located on the right-hand side behind the front wheel. - This normally results in the propulsion battery being disconnected.
+This action prevents voltage from the electric machine. - In order to be sure that there is no residual voltage remaining in the system, wait for 15 minutes. - 2.
+If the cable harness for voltage class B must be cut or if it is damaged, and if the 24 V system is not accessible, disconnect the connectors on the propulsion battery.
 This guarantees that the electric drive system is disconnected.

-The propulsion batteries are located on the roof and at the rear of the bus.